-Opinion on Each Major Federal Program
+Opinion on the Major Federal Program

-In our opinion, St. Marys City School District complied, in all material respects with the compliance requirements referred to above that could directly and materially affect each of its major federal programs for the fiscal year ended June 30, 2020.
+In our opinion, St. Marys City School District complied, in all material respects with the compliance requirements referred to above that could directly and materially affect its major federal program for the fiscal year ended June 30, 2021.